Wholesale ChannelOperator playbook

 For specialty retailers, the question is obvious: if Faire is now built into my POS, what does that change about how I procure?

 The honest answer: quite a bit on the discovery-to-order side.
-Almost nothing on the loop.
+Less on the post-order procurement loop.

-Closed-loop procurement is the workflow where every step of the buying process — deciding what to order, sending the purchase order through whatever channel the supplier prefers, reading the supplier's reply, receiving goods, updating inventory, and handing the bill to accounting — runs automatically without anyone retyping anything in between.
-The buyer touches three moments: approve the cart, click send, confirm receipt.
+Closed-loop procurement is the workflow where the buying process — deciding what to order, sending the purchase order through a configured supplier channel, reading the supplier's reply, receiving goods, updating inventory, and handing the bill to accounting — runs from one connected operating record instead of duplicate entry.
+The buyer keeps the control moments: approve the cart, review supplier changes, click send, and confirm receipt.
 Faire moves the first part of that loop — brand discovery and order entry for Faire-listed suppliers — into a cleaner interface.
 That is real progress.
-The rest of the loop is still open.
+The rest of the loop still needs to be managed.

 What Faire actually handles